Using Your Phone to Get Fit

-Do you perform some type of physical activity regularly, or wish that you did?
+Do you do some type of physical activity regularly, or wish that you did?

 You probably know that medical experts recommend physical activity; it not only helps us feel and look better, but it can even prevent certain chronic illnesses and delay death.